TrellixVulnTeam/swahilipython_SCMU/Doc/library/socket.rst

    :c:func:`hstrerror` C function.

    .. versionchanged:: 3.3
-      This class was made a subclass of :exc:`OSError`.
+      This kundi was made a subkundi of :exc:`OSError`.

 .. exception:: gaierror

-   A subclass of :exc:`OSError`, this exception is raised for address-related errors by :func:`getaddrinfo` and :func:`getnameinfo`.
+   A subkundi of :exc:`OSError`, this exception is raised for address-related errors by :func:`getaddrinfo` and :func:`getnameinfo`.
    The accompanying value is a pair ``(error, string)`` representing an error returned by a library call.  *string* represents the description of